WildeBeast2521/beancount-zakat/README.md

 Notes:

-- **Fava's time filter sets the report cutoff.** A time filter ending 2026-10-01 gives you the position as at 2026-10-01, inclusive.
+- **Fava's time filter:** Fava's time filter sets the report cutoff.
+A time filter ending 2026-10-01 gives you the position as at 2026-10-01, inclusive.
 The filter moves the *end* only; the timeline always starts at inception, because hawl has to be measured from when wealth was actually acquired.
 With no filter the cutoff is today.
-- **One chart stacks by account**, the first on Wealth & Nisab.
+- **Stacked Wealth Chart:** the first on Wealth & Nisab.
 Every tagged account is its own band: anything held stacks up from the zero line, anything owed hangs below it, so the gap between the two fronts is net zakatable wealth, with the net line drawn over the top.
 An overdrawn asset sits on the negative side too.
 Beyond eight accounts a side the smallest are pooled into a single *Other* band.
-- **Charts are interactive.** Switch any account or line off and what is left re-stacks and rescales; narrow the window with the date control at the top right (presets, or explicit from/to dates); hover anywhere on the plot for a crosshair readout of everything visible at that date, including the running stack total.
+- **Interactive Charts:** Switch any account or line off and what is left re-stacks and rescales; narrow the window with the date control at the top right (presets, or explicit from/to dates); hover anywhere on the plot for a crosshair readout of everything visible at that date, including the running stack total.
-- Tabs are keyboard-navigable, and the selected tab is kept in the URL so it can be bookmarked, linked to, and reached with the browser's back button.
+- **Keyboard Navigation:** Tabs are keyboard-navigable, and the selected tab is kept in the URL so it can be bookmarked, linked to, and reached with the browser's back button.

 ### Screenshots